dat550-2022/info/README.md

 # Structure

-- Lectures:
-   -
-   -
-   -
-   -
-   -
 - Labs:
-   -
-   -
      - 3 ungraded (pass/fail) mandatory assignments for qualification to final exam
 - Project:
    - 40% of the final grade is assigned to the group project (working code + written report + presentation)
    - 60% of the final grade is based on a written home exam